lopatnov/express-reverse-proxy/README.md

 This configuration means that the server will serve static files from multiple directories.
 The url path maps to this directories.

-In example above you can the next mapping:
+In example above you can see the next mapping:

 ```
 url: /